Gospel: Mark 6:7-13

 6:10 "house" refers to an extended family.
 The traveling apostles should remain with a host family until they moved on.

 With the call came limits, in the form of travel instructions.
-As indicated in the translation notes above, these instructions did not reflect anything unusual in the contemporary culture.
+As indicated in the translation notes above, these instructions did not reflect anything unusual in first century culture.
 Traveling away from home (i.e., extended family) was unexpected.
-(After all, the family supplied all economic and social support anyone would need.)
+(After all, the family supplied all the economic and social support anyone would need.)
 But that did not stop people from taking to the road.

 From a thematic viewpoint, the travel limits Jesus imposed kept the missionaries focus on serving others, not the self.
 In serving others, the missionary would depend on the goodwill of others and, ultimately, on the benevolence of God.
 So, the missionary was to travel in the spirit of dependance.
 Christ had called him or her, and continued the call.
 The initiative was Christ's and continued to be his.